openethereum/openethereum.github.io/FAQ-CLI,-Mining,-and-Networks.md

 - `6.84 ms`: time it took to process the block
 - `12.40 KiB`: block size
 - `+ another 1 block(s) containing 5 tx(s)`: appears when 2 or more blocks are imported within 1 tick of informant (one line in the console) - In that particular example it means that 2 blocks were imported since last `Imported` line and the second had 5 transactions.

+### Verifying blocks after a warp sync
+Example: `2018-05-11T15:25:27.225Z 2018-05-11 15:25:27 UTC     #40653   13/25 peers     37 MiB chain  182 MiB db  0 bytes queue   24 MiB sync  RPC:  0 conn,  0 req/s,   0 µs`

+The Warp sync feature lets the node download a snapshot of the state of the blockchain at a block number close to the top of the chain.
+It allows the node to get in sync with the top of the chain quickly.
+Nevertheless, a full node needs to verify every block from the genesis.
+This process is done in parallel with the sync.
+This line starting with a block number means that the node is currently processing and verifying an older block.

+- `#40653`: block number currently processed
+- `13/25 peers`: number of active peers  / configured maximum number of peers
+- `37 MiB db`: state database memory used
+- `182 MiB chain`: blockchain cache info memory used
+- `0 bytes queue`: queue memory used (contains information about the queued blocks)
+- `24 MiB sync`: sync memory used (contains information about the connected peers, last imported block, etc.)
+- `RPC 0 conn`: number of RPC connections to the node
+- `0 req/s`: number of RPC request per seconds
+- `0 µs`: average RPC roundtrip time for a single request

 ### While syncing in light mode
 Example: `2018-05-02 14:51:02  Syncing   #14677 aa97…42d2  1568 hdr/s      0+20139 Qed    #14677    9/50 peers   9 MiB cache 18 MiB queue  RPC:  0 conn,  0 req/s,   0 µs`